-Agios Sostis beach - credits: Aerial-motion/Shutterstock.com
+Agios Sostis beach, Best beaches in Mykonos - credits: Aerial-motion/Shutterstock.com

 Therefore, make sure to come prepared with all the necessities for a full day of relaxation; we promise that the reclusive beach, with its long sandy shore and calm and clean waters that shimmer under the sun, will be completely worth it!
-Unfortunately, due to the secluded nature of Agios Sostis, you can access the beach only by car or taxi, as buses don’t reach it.
+Unfortunately, due to the secluded nature of Agios Sostis, you can access the sandy beach only by car or taxi, as buses don’t reach it.

 Panormos beach in Mykonos is one of the only beaches on the north side of the island where swimming is possible.
 Famous for its clean waters that are less cold than in the rest of Mykonos, Panormos manages to remain a low-profile beach that despite the fact that in recent years it has grown increasingly popular, it hasn't lost its peaceful vibe and carefree quality.

 Being on the southern coast of Mykonos and Mykonos Town means that although being the optimum location for surfing and watersports in general, on a particularly windy day, you should probably stay away from it.
 It is an organized beach with the quirk that it doesn't provide its visitors with sun lounges, but only umbrellas.

 In the area, you can also find two restaurants and a beach bar, which is convenient for a lazy lie-in.
 Once again, Panormos is not serviced by public buses, so in order to get there, you need a private vehicle.
 When visiting the beach, don't miss the opportunity to also explore the village of Panormos; a picturesque village where you can indulge in local food and do a lot of shopping for Greek souvenirs!